Use of financial aid

 Study in China programs

 The purpose of the Missouri State University Study in China Program is to increase cultural and educational exchanges and to promote friendship and understanding between the United States and China.
 Missouri State University offers many opportunities for students to study in China with or without a Chinese language requirement.
 Offered through the Office of the Vice President for Research and Economic Development and China Programs, the most popular Study in China programs allow students to choose options in the cities of Dalian, Qingdao, Zhengzhou, or Haikou.
 At these campuses, a variety of program offerings have been developed to address the diverse needs of students and their academic focus.
 The transfer of credit is arranged through the China Programs office and financial aid can apply to the cost of tuition and fees.
-Information is available by visiting the China Programs website, and students are encouraged to contact Tami Sutton in Carrington Hall, Suite 210.
+Information is available by visiting the China Programs website, and students are encouraged to contact Tami Sutton in Carrington Hall, room 210.